Skip to content

 Dates you give for min and max values will inherit from the PHP default configured timezone.

-:::note When using a date range over 68 years, random granularity stops at the hour in order to avoid date add operation to be given an overflowing int value. :::
+When using a date range over 68 years, random granularity stops at the hour in order to avoid date add operation to be given an overflowing int value.

 Set all values to NULL.